-North Sydney Council, in cooperation with the NSW Fire Brigades and the Mosman-North Sydney-Willoughby Bushfire Management Committee (BFMC) implements controlled hazard reduction burns in several bushland reserves.
+North Sydney Council, in cooperation with the Fire & Rescue NSW, and the Mosman-North Sydney-Willoughby Bushfire Management Committee (BFMC) implements controlled hazard-reduction burns in several bushland reserves.

-The burns are approved under the region's Bushfire Hazard Reduction Program 2017/18 and are carried out jointly by NSW Fire & Rescue and Council's Bushland Management Team.
+The burns are approved under the region's Hazard Reduction Program (above), and are carried out jointly by Fire & Rescue NSW and our Bushland Management Team.